bingeli1212/nitrile-preview/doc/DOC-html-flex.md

 All items on the left-hand side figure are centered using auto margins.
 All items on the right-hand side figure are centered using align-self style.

-@ figure{subfigure}
+.figure{subfigure}
 &label{flex:example-4}
 Items aligned using auto margins would have to be limited by the availability of left margin, and would not go overboard past the left margin boundary had it already exhausted all left margin spaces.
 Instead, the contents overflow past the margin on the right hand side.
 On the other hand, items aligned using align-self style are not limited by the availability of left margin and thus will always be centered regardless.

   Using auto margins.
   ```diagram{frame,viewport:11 10}
   draw {fillcolor:gray,opacity:0.3} &rectangle{(3,0),5,10}